ManavTyagi-kp/Rick-and-Morty/README.md

 Explore and Customize: Once the app is up and running, explore its features and customize it to your liking.
 Experiment with the code and design to make the app your own.

-Now you're all set to dive into the world of Flutter app development and experience the To-Do List app firsthand!
+Now you're all set to dive into the world of Flutter app development and experience the Rick and Morty app firsthand!

 # Let's Get Going!